Mints of Scotland

-There were a number of mints in Scotland, for the production of the Scottish coinage.
-The most important mint was in the capital, Edinburgh, which was active from the reign of David I (1124–1153), and was the last to close, in the 19th century.
+The Scottish Mint was the Kingdom of Scotland's official maker of Scottish coinage.
+There were a number of mints in Scotland, for the production of the Scottish coinage with the most important mint being in the capital, Edinburgh, which was active from the reign of David I (1124–1153), and was the last to close, in the 19th century.

+History

+Origins

 Carlisle was probably the first Scottish mint in 1136.
 According to Bateson, David I began to mint coins after capturing the city.
 Mints at Bamburgh and Corbridge in Northumberland, under the control of David's son Henry, Earl of Northumberland, later returned to English control.
 Under Alexander III (1249–1286) there were 16 mints.
 In the reign of James IV (1488–1513), the sole mint was located at Edinburgh.
-After this time, the only other active mint was at Stirling, where bawbees were minted under Queen Mary.
+After this time, the only other active mint was at Stirling, where bawbees were minted under Queen Mary in 1544.

-Until 1559 a mint was in the grounds of Holyrood House in Edinburgh.
-From 1559 to 1574 the mint was located within the confines of Edinburgh Castle for security reasons.
-In 1570 Regent Morton coined base money at Dalkeith Castle at three times its base value, and used this to pay for various building projects for the Crown, including works at Edinburgh Castle, but in 1575 devalued the currency to its base value to the anger of those still holding it.
+At Holyrood

+Until 1559 a mint was in the grounds of the Palace of Holyroodhouse in Edinburgh.
+The buildings included a house for the Master Coiner, and another dwelling occupied by the goldsmith Adam Leys.
+David Forrest was Master or General of the mint in 1555.
+He employed an English technician or metallurgist called Meservy as master coiner.
+His work proved fraudulent and he was imprisoned in the Tolbooth.

+Edinburgh castle

+From 1559 the mint was located within the confines of Edinburgh Castle for security reasons after Protestants secured the coining irons during the Scottish Reformation.
+In 1562, building work at the new mint in the castle and at the Holyrood site was supervised by William MacDowall.
+In 1571, the principal officers of the mint were; David Forrest, General; Andrew Henderson, Warden; David Adamson, Counter-Warden; James Mosman, Assayer, and his replacement Thomas Acheson; James Gray, Sinker of the dies or coining irons; John Acheson, Master coiner.